 With such a policy, you may have to do away with some of your assigned office space.
 Employees who only come in two or three days a week should share desk space with those who are in on the day’s they’re not.
 Desk spaces won’t be as personalized, but that may have the bonus effect of cutting down on on office clutter.
 And an employee who can work from home two days a week may not mind a floating work station as much as one who is at their desk from 9-5 all week long.

 Know when it’s time to move

 Most of these solutions are only temporary fixes.
 A new coat of paint won’t cover the disruptive office next door, and an array of house plants won’t make up for terrible lighting.
 But they can help you get through the last year or two of your lease until you’re ready to change spaces.

-When you are ready to move, contact Oxford Companies.
-We can help you find a space that meets your wish list criteria, and we can talk with you about your growth plan to make sure your new location matches your projected expansion for the duration of your lease.
+When you are ready to move, contact Oxford Companies, commercial property search.
+We can help you find a business office rental space that meets your wish list criteria, and we can talk with you about your growth plan to make sure your new location matches your projected expansion for the duration of your lease.
 Contact us today.